 I am selling jewelry at Toronto’s Hospital for Sick Children today.
 It is quiet.
 Bright lights illuminate my silver jewelry display and pyramid of holiday ornaments but dozens of people people pass by at a quick pace – rushing to doctors appointments – child (and coffees) in hand.
 Doctors, nurses and clinical staff rush by in olive or blue scrubs.
 They barely look my way.
-With the exception of some sale items and some doctors and nurses, sales have been slow.
+Sales are slow today.

 Business owners don’t talk about the slow days…we only promote the big sales, the big launch, the popular items, the busy shows, the impressive lineups and turn outs.
 But, there are days like this – slow days – when my daily concerns creep into my mind like cob webs.
 I could be building my business today – putting rep orders together, talking to the three new interested reps, following up with that interested retailer and stamping orders.
 Instead, I sit.
 I watch.
 I listen.
 I fidget with my stamps and try to wire crystals.

 Many children pass by in wheelchairs – some with masks, some with oxygen, some with bandages and others with no hair , their full faces swollen from months of chemo drugs.

 Nicole, about 13, stopped today and looked at our BELIEVE star, an ornament designed for SickKids – 20% of the proceeds go to the hospital.
 I told her I would stamp the back for free with her name and a date.
 Her mom wanted her to stamp her birthday.